Jump straight to Webull! Get real-time market data, analysis tools and $0 commissions.

 If you’ve never traded stocks before, you might imagine trading to be like the old cliché: dozens of brokers in suits yelling at clients over the phone.
 It may be difficult to picture yourself in the chaos, especially if you’re a beginner.

 Online stock trading removes you from the scene.
-You don’t have to deal with phone calls, broken promises, and mayhem.
-Instead, you can trade from the comfort of your own home or on-the-go.
+You don’t have to deal with phone calls, broken promises and mayhem.
+Instead you can trade from the comfort of your own home or on-the-go.

 Like many other industries, brokerages anticipated the need for great online experiences and delivered.
 Firms created desktop platforms and mobile experiences with built-in trading tools, education, and analytics at your fingertips.
 Compare the top online brokerages to find your platform today.

 Online Brokerage Comparison Table